Winter in Sardinia: Our 4-day Road Trip Itinerary

 At around 2 pm, make your way back to the car to hit the road to our next destination: Spiaggia di Mari Pintau, a secluded beach of smooth, round granite pebbles, washed by crystal clear waters.

-Heading out of Cagliari, make sure to go via Poetto, where a long sand beach (Spiaggia dell Poetto) adorns one side of the road and a lake full of flamingos (Parco Naturale Molentargius Saline), the other.
+Heading out of Cagliari, make sure to go via Poetto, where a long sand beach (Spiaggia dell Poetto) adorns one side of the road, and a lake full of flamingos (Parco Naturale Molentargius Saline), the other.

 Spiaggia di Mari Pintau

-Getting back on the road, you’ll drive for about 30 more minutes to Capo Carbonara in Villasimius – enjoy the view!
+Back on the road, you’ll drive to Capo Carbonara in Villasimius for about 30 more minutes – enjoy the views!

 Capo Carbonara in Villasimius - Torre di Porto Giunco